Thomas Rugge: Possible children

+His widow and their nephew

 ODNB identifies the preceding marriage as that between Thomas Rugg and Elizabeth Cox at St. Clement Danes, in the City of Westminster, London, both of Covent Garden.
 The will of the widow of Thomas Rugge, Elizabeth Rugge née Cox (d.1695) of Saint Giles in the Fields, Middlesex, England, does not mention any children, but does mention her nephew, John Rugge of Bugden in the County of Huntingdon.
 This was the John Rugge (d.1720) of the Inner Temple, London and Stirtloe, Buckden, Huntingdonshire, gentleman, who married Elizabeth, the daughter of Sir Robert Wright, Chief Justice of the King's Bench.
 Their grandson was the Reverend William Rugge, Rector of Buckland (16 May 1740 – 2 November 1786).

+Church monument

 From his monument in Buckland Church, the coat of arms of the Reverend William Rugge, Rector of Buckland is described as: Arms: Gules a chevron engrailed between three mullets pierced Argent.
 Of the arms of William Rugge, Bishop of Norwich, it is said: William Rugge, Esq. of Felmingham, is said to have changed his arms, per fess, sable and argent, and unicorn saliant, counterchanged, armed, mained and unguled or, to that of gules, a chevron engrailed, between three mullets pierced, argent; but Richard de Rugge, who lived in the 2d of Richard III. and the Bishop of Norwich, bore, as it appears, this last coat.
 William Rugge, Rector of Buckland and William Rugge, Bishop of Norwich, were of the same family.

 So also were the Reverend's Rugge relations, amongst them his great-granduncle Thomas Rugge, the diarist.